margrietpalm/VisGrid3D/README.md

                         image prefix
   -s, --saveim          save images
   -m, --movie           make movie
-  -j, --readonthefly    read vtk files on the fly (instead of all at once)
+  --readall             read all data at once before the visualization starts --savemem             reread vtk file every time it is used instead of
+                        keeping it in memory
   --win                 make movie windows compatible --mp4                 make mp4 movie
 ```